Arithmetic purity of the Hardy-Littlewood property and geometric sieve for affine quadrics: Introduction

-The significant feature is that we require the error terms to have polynomial growth on the level of congruence $l$, and to be uniform for both $l$ and $\xi$ as well.
+The significant feature is that we require the error terms to have polynomial growth on the level of congruence $l$, and that we moreover require the implied constant to be uniform for both $l$ and $\xi$.
 This formulation is motivated by recent works on counting integral points with congruence conditions due to Nevo-Sarnak \cite[\S3]{Nevo-Sarnak}, Gorodnik-Nevo \cite[\S6 \& \S7]{GW}, and Browning-Gorodnik \cite[\S2]{Browning-Gorodnik}, \emph{et al}.
-We utilise this hypothesis to deduce the density of integral points on $\CX$ that specialize into an arbitrary subset of residues (cf. Proposition \ref{prop:HLintegralforsubset}), which has applications in two different directions.
-On the one hand, we can give an ``approximation'' of the Tamagawa measure restricted to a given open subset (cf. Corollary \ref{co:appromainterm}).
-On the other hand, it turns out to give satisfactory control (cf. Corollary \ref{co:uppercodim2}) for integral points on $\CX$ coming from residues in a given closed subset modulo certain primes which are not of polynomial growth.
+We utilise this hypothesis to deduce asymptotic formulas of integral points on $\CX$ of bounded height that specialise into an arbitrary subset of residues (cf. Proposition \ref{prop:HLintegralforsubset}), which has applications in two different directions.
+On the one hand, we can give an ``approximation'' of the Tamagawa measure restricted to a given open subset $U\subset X$ satisfying \eqref{eq:condcodim} (cf. Corollary \ref{co:appromainterm}).
+On the other hand, it turns out to give satisfactory control for integral points on $\CX$ coming from residues in a given closed subset of codimension at least two modulo certain primes which are not of polynomial growth (cf. Corollary \ref{co:uppercodim2}).

-The second hypothesis is called \emph{geometric sieve condition} in the spirit of Ekedahl's work \cite{Ekedahl}, for which our formulation is closer to Bhargava's (cf. Theorem \ref{le:Ekedahl}).
+The second hypothesis is called \emph{geometric sieve condition} in the spirit of Ekedahl's work \cite{Ekedahl}, for which our formulation is closer to Bhargava's work \cite{Bhargava}.
 For any fixed closed $Z\subset X$ of codimension at least two, let $\CZ:=\overline{Z}\subset \CX$.
 Informally speaking, this hypothesis requires that integral points on $\CX$ arising from residues of $\CZ$ of arbitrarily large prime moduli are negligible.
-Establishing this hypothesis is usually the technical difficulty in resolving Question \ref{q:countingpurity}, as we need to sieve out integral points satisfying infinitely many congruence conditions in a thin subset if $X\subset\BA^n$ is not of degree one.
+Establishing this hypothesis is often challenging in resolving Question \ref{q:countingpurity}, as we need to sieve out integral points satisfying infinitely many congruence conditions in a thin subset if the variety $X\subset\BA^n$ is not of degree one.